i-like-robots/middleclassmap.co.uk/readme.md

 - [The White Company](https://www.thewhitecompany.com/uk/our-stores/)
 - [Trouva](https://www.trouva.com/boutiques/locations/GB)

-Different techniques were used to scrape data from each source, primarily using a combination of [Node Fetch](https://www.npmjs.com/package/node-fetch), [Cheerio](https://www.npmjs.com/package/cheerio), and [Puppeteer](https://www.npmjs.com/package/puppeteer).
+Different techniques were used to scrape data from each source, primarily using a combination of [Node](https://nodejs.org/), [Cheerio](https://www.npmjs.com/package/cheerio), and [Puppeteer](https://www.npmjs.com/package/puppeteer).
 Data scraped from websites without coordinates was geocoded using open postcode data from [Get The Data](https://www.getthedata.com/open-postcode-geo).
 The scripts used to fetch and format the raw data are stored in a private repo because retrieving some of it required a little more sleuthing than I feel comfortable sharing.

 _No websites were harmed in the making of this one._